 If you can't get to Ireland for St. Patrick's Day, Boston may be your next best bet!

-St. Patrick's Day falls on a Friday in 2017, and the city has festivities planned leading up to and during the holiday week.
-St. Patrick's Day draws more than 600,000 visitors to Boston--a city with a long-standing Irish tradition.
+St. Patrick's Day falls on a Saturday in 2018, and the city has festivities planned leading up to and during the holiday week.
+St. Patrick's Day draws more than 600,000 visitors to Boston: a city with a long-standing Irish tradition.
 Boston held America's first St. Patrick's Day celebration in 1737, and the city still boasts one of the nation's largest St. Patrick's Day parades, plus more Irish pubs than any other place in the USA.

 Here's a sampling of some scheduled St. Patrick's Day events in Boston:

 Head to Harpoon Brewery in Boston for the Harpoon St. Patrick's Festival March 9-10, 2018 featuring food vendors selling corned beef and more, a cash bar (you'll want to try Irish red Harpoon The Craic) and live Irish and rock and roll bands from the Boston area including U2 cover band Joshua Tree.
 Then, on Sunday, March 11, you can join revelers at the seventh annual Harpoon Shamrock Splash and jump into Boston Harbor to benefit Save the Harbor/Save the Bay.